obonaventure/mmtp-book/_sources/quic.rst.txt

       First ACK Range = 0
    }

-The payload of these ``Initial`` packets is encrypted using the static key that is derived from the connection identifiers included in the long header.
+The payload of these ``Initial`` packets is encrypted using the static key derived from the connection identifiers included in the long header.

-The server then sends three ``Handshake`` packets carrying a ``CRYPTO`` that contains the ``TLSEncryptedExtensions``.
+The server then sends three ``Handshake`` packets carrying a ``CRYPTO`` frame that contains the ``TLSEncryptedExtensions``.
 These extensions are encrypted using the TLS key.
 They mainly contain the server certificate.
 It is interesting to note that the ``packet_number`` field of the first ``Handshake`` packet sent by the server is also set to zero.
 This is the second, but not the last, packet that we observe with this ``packet_number``.
 QUIC handles packet numbers differently then other protocols.
 QUIC considers that a QUIC connection is divided in three phases:

  1. The exchange of the ``Initial`` packets
  2. The exchange of the ``Handshake`` packets
  3. The exchange of the other packets (``0-RTT``, ``1-RTT``, ... packets)

-A QUIC host restarts the ``packet_numer`` at zero in each phase.
+A QUIC host restarts the ``packet_number`` at zero in each phase.
 This explains why it is possible to observe different packets (of different types) with the same ``packet_number`` over a QUIC connection.

 The three ``Handshake`` packets sent by the server contain the beginning of the ``TLSEncryptedExtensions`` sent by the server.
 To prevent denial of service attacks, the server cannot send more than three full-length packets in response to a packet sent by the client.
 The server thus needs to wait for an acknowledgment from the client before sending additional packets.

-The client sends two different packets to carry these acknowledgments.
+The client sends two packets to carry these acknowledgments.
 First, it sends an ``Initial`` packet as the sixth packet of the trace.
 This packet belongs to the packet numbering space of the ``Initial`` packets.
 Its packet number is 1 since this is the second ``Initial`` packet sent by the client.
 The next acknowledgment is carried inside an ``Handshake`` packet.
 It acknowledges the ``Handshake`` packets 0-2 sent by the server.
 Since this is the first ``Handshake`` packet sent by the client, its packet number is also 0.

 The server then sends the eighth packet that contains the last part of the ``TLSEncryptedExtensions`` in a ``CRYPTO`` frame.
 By combining the information contained in the ``Handshake`` packets and the ``Initial`` packets, the client can derive the session keys.